 When you know CPC, you can decide what terms to bid on when calculating the ROI for a campaign.

-Lastly and most importantly for you, your goal should be to get the lowest CPC within your PPC or CPM advertising campaigns.
+Lastly and most importantly, for you, your goal should be to get the lowest CPC within your PPC or CPM advertising campaigns.

-By this way, you can reduce your per click cost.
+In this way, you can reduce your per click cost.

 With this, we come to the end of this presentation.